AndrePatri/WheeBBot-v1/README.md

 - [ROS1_noetic/wheebbot_ws](https://github.com/AndPatr/WheeBBot-v1/tree/main/ROS1_noetic/wheebbot_ws) holds all files and workspaces associated to ROS noetic

-## ToDo
+## (short term) ToDo

+- Hardware:

+ - [ ] Wire a new cable for connecting to ODrive CAN bus
+ - [ ] Improve encoder connections (including the new JST pins)

+- Software:

+ - [ ] Test modified firmware and check the data rate is fixed and consistent
+ - [ ] Plot read data on the CAN bus (both can0 and can1) using the cantools plotting utility (ODrive .dbc shouldn't need any changes)
-- [ ] Find out why Ignition isn't able to visualize the ground mesh
+ - [ ] Find out why Ignition isn't able to visualize the ground meshes

-- [ ] Test the connection RViz2 - Ignition
+ - [ ] Test the connection RViz2 - Ignition (make the joint state publisher work)

-- [ ] See env hooks for Ignition (and also Classic)
+ - [ ] See if env hooks can be effectively used to export Ign and Gaz. environmental variables

-- [ ] See how to load a gui.config in ign world file
+ - [ ] See how to load properly a gui.config in ign world file

-- [x] Update CADs

-- [x] Obtain an URDF representation of the robot.
-Use realistic collision primitives and visuals; on the contrary, only assign inertial properties to the wheels (possibly including motor's rotor contribution) and to the box link, which should account for all the remaining inertial contributions.
-The inertial frame will be pitched w.r.t. the collision one, based on the obtained calibration pitch angle.

  - [ ] Perform the pitch equilibrium angle calibration using the IMU

-- [ ] Write the full floating base model of the system (possibly using Matlab's symbolic language), to be used by the controller.
-Also check if using RBDL or similar can be viable

-- [x] Test torque commands and encoder feedback to/from ODrive through CAN

-- [x] Possibly modify ODrive firmware to also return the measured i_d current on both axes

-- [ ] Flash firmware on the ODrive and test if it works properly (double check if the tup.config file has the correct board version set)

-- [ ] Write a node which reads IMU data on can1 bus and wheel encoders data on can0 and publishes it (with possible post-processing) to a WheeBBot_state topic.
-Initially employ python scripts and the .dbc files.
-In a second phase, explore the possibility of using more efficient c++ code which interfaces with SocketCAN

-- [ ] Setup a GUI for interacting with the robot using RQt

-- [ ] Setup a controller (possibly a service) node, which reads the full state, the output references and publishes the desired control inputs.
-This node should hold the controller script to be tested on the robot and should be written in a modular way, in a way that different control inputs can be integrated easily.
-This node could also be deployed on the host pc so that the RPI is lifted from the computational burden.
+ - [ ] Document on Pinocchio rigid body library

-- [ ] Write a node which, given the computed inputs, sends the control inputs on can0 to the ODrive (torques)
+ - [ ] Outline a node structure for the ROS nodes, etc...

-- [ ] Writing a sample controller.
-Ideally it should be made of a two stage controller: an higher level one (kinematic), which takes velocity references (for example of the CoM) and a lower level one, which translates those references into the joint space.

-- [ ] Writing a node (to be run on a host pc) which reads output references published by an USB joystick (Xbox360) and sends high level references to the controller node on the RPI.

-- [ ] Testing the real-time performance of the system without actuating the robot (if necessary, switch to Xenomai)
+ - [ ] GUI for interacting with the robot (using RQt?)

-- [ ] Testing the effectiveness of balancing/navigation

-- [ ] Move to v2 (actuated legs)

-Possible hardware improvements:

-  - [ ] Test the performance of the RP2040 w.r.t. the Nano IoT

-  - [ ] Absolute encoders/ actuators improvements

-  - [ ] Deploy the controller on a host pc to improve computation time?
+ - [ ] Write a sample controller and test balancing/navigation